Resources for GP practices

 Posters for patient awareness

-These posters are designed for display in waiting areas and let patients know that they are in a safe place and are entitled to register with a GP.
-More translations coming soon – if the language you’re looking for isn’t there, let us know!
+These posters below are designed for display in waiting areas and let patients know that they are in a safe place and are entitled to register with a GP.
+If the language translation you need isn’t there, let us know.

-For practices which need to display information in a number of languages, we’ve also created a single document with a shorter message in multiple languages:
+For practices that need to display information in a number of languages, we’ve also created a single document with a shorter message in multiple languages:

 The ‘All are welcome’ and ‘Don’t have documents’ posters can be downloaded as PDF’s and can be used together or individually.